drhsqlite/fossil-mirror/www/rebaseharm.md

 editing.
 This is the camp that uses tools like rebase and filter-branch to tell the story in the way that's best for future readers."_

-The problem with this counter-argument is that it assumes you must change history in order to enhance readability.
+This counter-argument assumes you must change history in order to enhance readability, which is not true.

-And, in fairness to the Git documentation authors, changing the project history appears to be the only way to make editorial changes in Git.
+In fairness to the Git documentation authors, changing the project history appears to be the only way to make editorial changes in Git.
 But it does not have to be that way.
 Fossil supports improvements to "the story of how your project was made" without changing the actual history of your project